Home · Property management · Renting out a new build

 Property manager collects the keys

 Your property manager can collect the keys directly from the builder, do a compliance walkthrough, and kick off the leasing process.
-You don't have to be there.
+You do not have to be there.

 Pre-listing